phpDocumentor/phpDocumentor/docs/manual/new/references/phpdoc/basic-syntax.rst

     * variables, both local and global scope.

-A more detailed description of what :term:`Structural Elements` are and how DocBlocks apply to them can be found in the :doc:`../introduction/definitions`.
+A more detailed description of what :term:`Structural Elements` are and how DocBlocks apply to them can be found in the :doc:`definitions`.

 Sections
 --------